Massachusetts Probate Record Research

 Wills and Estate Administrations

-Request for copies of most probate files from the counties of Bristol, Middlesex, Norfolk and Suffolk (Greater Boston), can be made directly on this website.
+For a fee, discrete and completely transparent copies of probate records from the counties of Bristol, Middlesex, Norfolk and Suffolk (Greater Boston), can also be made directly on this website.

-For more official information on adoption laws in Massachusetts, see Chapter 210: Adoption of Children and Change of Name.
+You can find more information on Chapter 210: Adoption of Children and Change of Name adoption laws in the state's legal code.

 A good rule of thumb, for any probate researcher, is to not only search possible probate files on one single person, i.e., your great-great grandfather, but also search for his children, brothers, sisters, aunts, uncles and cousins.
 Therein lies the beauty of probate files.
 Probate records are primarily family oriented documents.
 In many cases researchers mistakenly search for that one all important name and if not located, move on to other types of records.
 By doing so, valuable information can easily be overlooked.
 The majority of probate files, probably 95%, are indexed only by the decedent - not by other heirs listed in the document.
 That is why it is very important to broaden the search.